iai-group/DialogueKit/docs/source/dialogue_representation.rst

 :py:mod:`dialoguekit.core.annotated_utterance`

-This class enrich Utterance with an intent, annotations, and/or freely definable metadata.
+This class enriches Utterance with an intent, annotations, and/or freely definable metadata.

 Intent
 ------